MyGitHubSite/RoboND-Project4-Follow-Me/READMe.md

         output_layer = separable_conv2d_batchnorm(concat, filters=filters, strides=1)
         return output_layer

+Each decoder layer is able to reconstruct a little bit more spatial resolution from the layer before it.
+The final decoder layer will output a layer the same size as the original model input image, which will be used for guiding the quadcopter.

 **Bilinear Upsampling**

 Bilinear upsampling uses the weighted average of the four nearest known pixels from the given pixel, estimating the new pixel intensity value.
 Although bilinear upsampling loses some finer details when compared to transposed convolutions, it has much better performance, which is important for training large models quickly.